-The Board and management of the Company are committed to achieving and maintaining high standards of corporate governance.
-Given the size and stage of development of the Company, the Board considers that the implementation of all Corporate Governance Recommendations is not currently relevant or appropriate for the Company.
+The Board and management of the Company are committed to achieving and maintaining high standards of corporate governance for the Company.
+Given the size and stage of development of the Company, the Board considers that the implementation of all Corporate Governance Recommendations may not currently be relevant or appropriate for the Company's circumstances.
 Copies of relevant corporate governance policies and charters are available in the corporate governance section of the Company's web-site at www.orexplore.com.

-This Corporate Governance Statement is current as at 31 December 2022 and was approved by the Board on 28 February 2023.
+This Corporate Governance Statement is current as at 31 December 2023 and was approved by the Board on 28 February 2024.